wix-incubator/wix-ui-tpa/README.md

     }
 }
 ```
-The difference is the ability to override some of the components' styles:
+(Be sure to add the `TPAComponentsProvider` to the root of your project, in order to support
+`mobile` and `rtl` displays).

+Components' styles can be overridden like this:
 ```typescript jsx
 // Input.tsx
 import React from 'react';